HypeCheck

 Red Flags to Watch For

-• Chamomile supplements caused side effects including mouth sores, skin spots, and itching in some participants, leading to study dropouts
+• Two participants in a clinical trial dropped out due to side effects including mouth sores, skin spots, and itching

-• Most studies are small (n=15–80) and short-term; long-term safety data is lacking
+• Most studies are small (n=15–80) and short-term; long-term safety data is limited

 Products Containing Chamomile